Activity note: Hotel check-in available from 3:00 p.m.

 Lunch: At a local museum in Rangely, we’ll have a catered buffet lunch including coffee, tea, lemonade, and water.
 We will have time to view the unique exhibit.

-Afternoon: Continuing, we’ll travel the length of the Dinosaur Diamond Scenic byway through mountains and rugged valleys to Colorado National Monument.
+Afternoon: We’ll Continue on the Dinosaur Diamond Scenic byway through mountains and rugged valleys to Colorado National Monument.
 The Monument celebrated its 100th anniversary in 2011.
 The amazing geology of the Colorado Plateau begins here with the red rock formations that extend into Utah and northern Arizona.
 Between 1912 and 1921 Grand Valley residents completed the Serpents Trail which was the first motorized route into the Monument.
 The 23 mile long Rim Rock Drive was constructed by CCC and WPA workers in the 1930’s.
 We descend from the Monument into the Grand Valley known for its orchards and vineyards.
 In the late 1800s, settlers drew water from the Colorado River to irrigate their vineyards.
 To survive during Prohibition, they planted peaches, apricots, pears and apples.
 In more recent years, vineyards have replaced the older orchards and grape production is now a mainstay of the economy.
 En route, our journey will be illuminated by expert commentary provided by our Group Leader focusing on the human and natural history, as well as stops at scenic pull-off viewpoints.
 Upon arrival in Palisade, we’ll check into our inn in the heart of Grand Valley.

 Dinner: At the inn, we’ll be treated to a special plated dinner and wine paring.
-The menu will include locally produced “farm to fork” products and each course will be pared with wines produced from the inn’s vineyards.
+The menu will include locally produced “farm to fork” products and each course will be pared with wines produced from the local vineyards.
 The inn will also provide a speaker who will explain the foods and wines as we eat.
 Coffee, tea, water also provided.

 Evening: At leisure.
 You may wish to enjoy the grounds and scenery around the inn.